fyc1007261/Paper-Notes/ChargeCache-Reducing DRAM Latency.md

   - However, cells closer to the fully-charged state **can be accessed with lower activation latency**.
 - Recent work: when a row needs to be activated, the memory controller determines when the row was last refreshed.
 If the row was refreshed recently (e.g., within 8ms), the controller uses a lower tRCD and tRAS for the activation.
   - Only 12% of all memory accesses can be improved.
+  - However, 86% of the memory accesses have temporal locality on rows.

+### ChargeCache

+- High-level design:
+  - Add a small table to the memory controller that tracks the addresses of recently-accessed DRAM rows.
+  - When a precharge command is issued to a bank, ChargeCache inserts the address of the row that was activated in the corresponding bank to the table.
+  - when an activate command is issued, ChargeCache checks if the corresponding row address is present in the table.
+If so, it employs the reduced timing parameters; otherwise the standard ones.
+  - ChargeCache invalidates entries from the table to ensure that rows corresponding to valid entries can indeed be accessed with lower access latency.
+- Details:
+  - Organize HCRAC (Highly-Charged Row Address Cache) as a set-associative structure similar to the processor caches.
+  - When a new row address is inserted, ChargeCache may have to evict an already valid entry from the HCRAC.
+While it may result in wasted chances to reduce latency, evaluations show that even a small(128-entry) cache can provide significant improvement.
+  - Use two counters to evaluate whether an entry needs to be invalidated.
+  - On each ACT command, ChargeCache looks up the  corresponding row address in the HCRAC.
+If hit, the timing parameters are reduced.

+### Evaluations

+- Time performance:
+  - Single core: 2.1% speed-up on average (up to 9.3%).
+  - Eight cores: 8.6% speed-up on average.
+- Energy:
+  - Reduces energy consumption by up to 6.9% (14.1%) and on average 1.8% (7.9%) for single-core (eight-core) workloads.
+- Temperature independence
+- Applicability to other DRAM standards